 2.7.
 Police: The Campus Community Police and/or any member of an authorized police service.
 Campus Community Police should be contacted regarding:

 2.6.3.Towed vehicles (after hours)

-2.7.
+2.8.
 Student: A person registered in an undergraduate or graduate program proceeding towards a degree, a diploma or a certificate at the University of Guelph, or otherwise taking credit and/or non-credit courses offered by the University.
 This does not include individuals eligible to purchase faculty and staff permits.

 2.9.
 Vehicle: Includes any motor vehicle, motorcycle or other motor-driven conveyance that requires a Ministry of Transportation License plate.

 2.9.1.University Vehicle: Any vehicle owned by the University and identified as such.
 Vehicles rented or leased by the University and registered with the Sustainable Transportation & Parking Services and identified as such.